james-s-nduka/al-hello-world/README.md

 1. Run `vagrant up` in a shell whilst in the root of this folder
 2. Enter http://localhost on your browser
-3. Hit referesh to witness round-robin loadbalancing on the web servers
+3. Hit referesh to witness round-robin loadbalancing across the web servers

 ## Testing
 This project uses *Test Kitchen* as the framework for Test-Driven-Development.
 You can find the Inspec tests in `./cookbooks/al_hello_world/test` directory.
-In order to run from within the cookbook "al_hello_world";
+In order to run these you must be inside the directory of the cookbook "al_hello_world";

 1. Run `kitchen verify <TEST SUITE>`